Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 uptake of the vaccine amongst the British Bangladeshi Community, combating fears and misconceptions

-previously prevented or hindered the uptake of the vaccine
+that previously prevented or hindered the uptake of the vaccine

 Her efforts to highlight issues and raise awareness on health and safety, along with her many

-many community organisations.
+the Met and many community organisations.

 She is a recognised figure within the British community, known as a tenacious, resilient individual

-is willing to serve the community.
+who is willing to serve the community.

 Subrina an executive and non-executive director to a number of companies was the first female to be